Lamps In The Movies

-A green Helo Leuchten desk lamp was used as a prop in the German film Ballon from 2018.
+A green Helo Leuchten desk lamp was used as a set decoration in the 2018 German film Ballon.
 A movie about two families from the GDR who flew to West Germany with a homemade hot-air balloon in 1979.
 It was used in an East German house what is very unlikely at that time.
 Helo was a West German lighting company and the East was communist and had his own lighting firms, cars, motorcycles and so on.
 Everything that was sold came from behind the Iron Curtain.

 Helo Leuchten 1950s Desk Lamp